fazekasda/MyPythonLearnPack/README.md

 * https://boltons.readthedocs.org/en/latest/ - Many useful tools for advanced Python programming

 ## Visualization, plotting
+We have seen a number of efforts emerging in the past years aiming to provide powerful data visualization in Python, so sciencists and data analysts would not need to be envy of R users.
+Perhaps the perfect ggplot2 or lattice equivalent is still to come (although a very fresh library, Altair is promising), but each of the frameworks listed below are very good in certain tasks, and of course have its limitations.
+Thus, it is difficult to chose a plotting library, you will likely try more of them.
 * http://matplotlib.org/ - The "grandmother of all Python plotting applications", extremely customizable, but complex plotting module.
 Note: you can use matplotlib either by its object oriented interface or by the matlab inspired pylab interface, be aware of the differences.
 * http://seaborn.pydata.org/ - Module built on matplotlib, providing simple methods and nice default styles.
 And you can still access the low level matplotlib interface, in case you need it.
 * https://plot.ly/python/ - An easy way to make interactive html plots in IPython notebook.
 Note: it is not obvious from their webpage, but you don't need to register even for the free plan to use this library locally and generate html plots; you can install by pip and use it just like any other module.
 * http://bokeh.pydata.org/en/latest/ - Alternative to plot.ly.
+* http://lightning-viz.org/ - Similar to the former two.
+Note, in Python you can run lightning without server, just like the other plotting libraries.
+* http://holoviews.org/index.html - Feature rich, data driven plotting framework with matplotlib, seaborn and bokeh backends and connections to mpld3 and plotly via extensions.
 * http://pygal.org/en/stable/ - Similar to the 2 above, creates interactive plots.
 * https://mpld3.github.io/index.html - Here you create the plots with matplotlib, and transform them to d3.js objects, so they remain interactive in the browser, independently from Python.
 * https://github.com/vega/vega/wiki/Documentation - A generic visualization grammar (i.e. a declarative language to describe visualizations).